FejixGUI/fejix/README.md

 # Fejix window management library

-Fejix is a low-level window management library in early development.
+Fejix is a cross-platform window management library.
+Written in C99.

+> This library is in early development.
-For now, there is just an emoji: 🌸
+> For now, there is just an emoji: 🌸

 ## Build

+### Fejix

 ```sh
 mkdir build